 Susan D. Kronick

-Kronick is a former vice chair of Macy’s, where she was responsible for overseeing 850 Macy’s and Bloomingdale’s department stores, led one of the largest mergers in retail history and was instrumental in creating Macy’s as a national brand.
+Kronick is the chairman of the board of trustees of Miami City Ballet and serves as an operating partner of Traub, a New York retail development consulting firm.
+She also is a former vice chair of Macy’s, where she was responsible for overseeing 850 Macy’s and Bloomingdale’s department stores, led one of the largest mergers in retail history and was instrumental in creating Macy’s as a national brand.
 She retired in 2010.

-A former director of Pepsi Bottling Group, Kronick currently serves as a director of Hyatt Hotels Corporation.
+A former director of Pepsi Bottling Group, Kronick serves as a director of American Airlines Inc. and Hyatt Hotels Corp.